peperambo/.github/profile/README.md

-# PepeRAMBO (RAMBO)
+# RAMBO ChainSniper (RAMBO)
-PepeRAMBO (RAMBO) is a decentralized cryptocurrency built on the Binance Smart Chain (BSC) that aims to bring a new level of excitement and community-driven features to the meme coin space.
+RAMBO ChainSniper (RAMBO) is a decentralized cryptocurrency built on the Binance Smart Chain (BSC) that aims to bring a new level of excitement and community-driven features to the meme coin space.

 It combines the elements of a meme coin with the power of the RAMBO ChainSniper* .
-This whitepaper outlines the vision, tokenomics, and technical details of the PepeRAMBO project, highlighting its unique features and benefits.
+This whitepaper outlines the vision, tokenomics, and technical details of the RAMBO ChainSniper project, highlighting its unique features and benefits.

 ### Introduction:
-PepeRAMBO (RAMBO) is a revolutionary project designed to leverage the growing popularity of meme coins and the potential of blockchain technology.
+RAMBO ChainSniper (RAMBO) is a revolutionary project designed to leverage the growing popularity of meme coins and the potential of blockchain technology.

-By combining a meme-inspired theme with RAMBOsniper* dApp, PepeRAMBO aims to offer an engaging and dynamic experience for its community members.
+By combining a meme-inspired theme with RAMBOsniper* dApp, RAMBO ChainSniper aims to offer an engaging and dynamic experience for its community members.
 The project's core principles include transparency, fairness, and community involvement.
 ---------
 ----
 ### Token Details:

-- Token Name: PepeRAMBO
+- Token Name: RAMBO ChainSniper
 - Ticker: RAMBO
 - Blockchain: Binance Smart Chain (BSC)
 - Total Supply: 4,000,000,000,000 RAMBO